cafjs/caf_rpi_zx/README.md

             ]
     }

-where `deviceZX` and `deviceAddress` are associated with the i2c interface that the ZX sensor exposes.
+where `deviceZX` and `deviceAddress` are associated with the ZX sensor i2c interface.